Tanvir000Tonoy/2025/March2025.md

 [ ] Watching ruby programming language videos
 [ ] Buy a e BIKE
 [ ] Making a proper shedule
+[ ] Confornting yourself, Asking a lot of WHY question ....
+[ ] Resolve the conflict with your innerselfe :) Good luck man , You won't live long so why to worry a lot enjoy the days , enjoy every single thing you have, now
 ```